Which Tender and True Wet Recipes Get

-Fiber (estimated dry matter content) = 10.2%
+Fiber (estimated dry matter content) = 10.5%

 Red denotes controversial item

 |Estimated Nutrient Content

-|Dry Matter Basis||39%||23%||31%|
+|Dry Matter Basis

-|Calorie Weighted Basis||31%||44%||25%|
+|Calorie Weighted Basis

-The first ingredient in this dog food is turkey.
-Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.1
+The first ingredient in this dog food is chicken.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

-Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.
+Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The fourth ingredient is chicken liver.
+The third ingredient is chicken liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-However, dried peas contain about 27% protein, a factor that must be considered when judging the meat content of this dog food.
+The fifth item is pea flour, a powder made from roasted yellow peas.
+Pea flour contains as much as 25% protein, a factor that must be considered when judging the meat content of this dog food.

-Next, we note the use of sunflower oil.
+The sixth ingredient is sunflower oil.
 Sunflower oil is nutritionally similar to safflower oil.
 Since these oils are high in omega-6 fatty acids and contain no omega-3’s, they’re considered less nutritious than canola or flaxseed oils.